(above: self portrait tintype by Anna Harrod, October 2020)

 About the workshop

 This class will teach students how to create tintypes (positives on tin), ambrotypes (positives on glass), and glass negatives using chemistry and a basic outdoor darkroom.
-The “darkroom” in this case is a makeshift dark space utilized for chemical sensitizing and processing.
+The “darkroom” in this case is a makeshift dark space (a pot-growing tent outfitted with a dark cloth) utilized for chemical sensitizing and processing.
 Each student will work one-on-one with the teacher in the “darkroom” – and images will be made using large format cameras outside.
-There is no prior photography experience required – all are welcome!
+There is no prior photography experience required – all are welcome, beginners to advanced!

 All materials and cameras will be provided, but if you would like to bring your own 4”x5” camera or any other materials to work with, you are welcome to do so.

 This class is limited to 4 students.

 Camping is free on my property, but note that there is no running water, and there is a primitive outhouse.
 There is a running creek that flows beside the house, and you are welcome to use that to wash up.

 If you are not into camping, there are some local motels and Airbnbs.
 You can look in the 25434 zip code area.

 The workshop will begin with an orientation of the history and contemporary uses of the wet plate process, followed by a break for lunch, followed by an orientation to the process itself.
 Each student will make at least one (but usually more) tintype plate by the end of the day.